alexle/alexle.github.com/posts/pearl_street_mile.markdown

 We're past all the crazy 90 degree turns and people start to separate from each other, finding their pace.
 My body realizes what I'm attempting to do and my heart rate and breathing shoot up rapidly.

-I try to relax and figure out how to pace myself, but I have no idea what I'm doing so I keep pushing hard.
+I try to relax and pace myself, but I have no idea what I'm doing so I keep pushing hard.
 No regrets, YOLO!

 ##Third 400m - 1:35##